Programme/Approved Electives for 2023/24

 14 x hours asynchronous content (14 x topics) 6 x 1 hour live lectures (6 x topics)10 x 1 hr live tutorials Active learning total = 30 hours 4 hrs per topic for further study/note taking = 80 hours40 hours for preparation and completion of assessments

 Description of Module Assessment

-Online open book examThe paper will be released on KLE as a Word document at 9 am on the morning of the exam.
+2 h Online open book assessment in an 8 h windowThe paper will be released on KLE as a Word document at 9 am on the morning of the exam.

 Although students have been given significant time to complete this exam script, we expect most students to spend no more than 2 hrs.
 Answers should be as accurate and concise as possible.

 For essay-based questions, typical answers would be in the range of 500-750 words per question.
-We recommend that students do not exceed 750 words per essay-based question as we will be assessing the quality of your answer, not the quantity.2: Online Tasks weighted 30%
+We recommend that students do not exceed 750 words per essay-based question as we will be assessing the quality of your answer, not the quantity.2: Open Book Examination weighted 30%

-Journal Comprehension Class TestA journal paper relevant to the assessment will be released 2 week prior, on the KLE.
+Journal Comprehension assessment (2-hour active working in a 8-hour assessment window)Some broad topics relevant to journal paper will be released 2 week prior on the KLE.

-The paper (in the form of SAQs) will then be released to students as a timed test on the KLE (link to test will be available on the KLE on the day of the assessment at 9 am).
+The paper (and SAQ form) will then be released to students as a timed test on the KLE (link to test will be available on the KLE on the day of the assessment at 9 am).
 Once started, students will be given 8 hrs to complete, although we recommend that 2 hours should be sufficient.
-International students will be asked to notify the School if they need an extension due to different time zones.

 For these short-answer questions, students should pay careful attention to the number of points that each question is worth.
 In general, we would expect only one or two sentences for each point.